TOXICOLOGY

 Collection Device

-Quantisal™ II is the first commercially available oral fluid device with split specimen capabilities, offering you the simplicity of collecting two samples with a single device that meets SAMHSA2 and DOT3 guidelines.
+Quantisal™ II is the first commercially available oral fluid device with split specimen capabilities, offering you the simplicity of collecting two samples with a single device that meets SAMHSA2 and Department of Transport (DOT)3 guidelines.

 All the Features of Quantisal plus: